Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Entropy_calculations/Interaction_Entropy/README.md

 !!! info
     This example can be found in the [docs/examples/Entropy_calculations/Interaction_Entropy][6] directory in the repository folder.
-If you didn't use gmx_MMPBSA_test before, use [downgit](https://downgit.github.io/#/home) to download the specific folder from gmx_MMPBSA Github repository.
+If you didn't use gmx_MMPBSA_test before, use [downgit](https://downgit.github.io/#/home) to download the specific folder from gmx_MMPBSA GitHub repository.

 ## Requirements